US Secretary of State: There's good news and bad news from Abu Dhabi talks on Russo-Ukrainian war

 Marco Rubio.
 Photo: Getty Images

-US Secretary of State Marco Rubio has said there is both good and bad news from talks in Abu Dhabi on settling Russia's war against Ukraine.
+US Secretary of State Marco Rubio has said there is both good and bad news from the talks in Abu Dhabi on settling Russia's war against Ukraine.

 Source: Rubio at a press conference, as reported by European Pravda